 - Chameleon protocol bypasses VPN blocking

 - Free trial available

 - 24/7 Tier 1 & 2 support

 The increase in the number of people working from home has led companies to seek more secure access to their corporate servers for their remote workers.
 Instead of individual users accessing the company servers and information from private VPNs, many corporations are choosing instead to gain access for all employees using enterprise VPNs.
-An enterprise VPN can improve the internal security of company information while protecting the connection between remote workers and the company software.
+An enterprise Virtual Private Network can improve the internal security of company information while protecting the connection between remote workers and the company software.

 We’ve compiled a guide to enterprise VPNs to help you determine the best fit for your business, giving you the information you need to find the best solution for your company.
 We also offer services to help businesses increase the protection of proprietary information and reduce the number of internal security breaches.

 An enterprise VPN differs from a traditional VPN in that it’s designed to protect sensitive company information from those who aren’t allowed access to it.
 Also referred to as cloud VPNs, the primary purpose of an enterprise Virtual Private Network is to add to the organizational security for businesses of any size.
 The VPN allows remote access for employees and protects the company from incursions if the access is through an unsecured source or a questionable WiFi connection.
 Using an enterprise Virtual Private Network, remote employees have access to the parts of company software and applications they need for their jobs but are limited to those programs that pertain to their tasks.

 The main difference between employee access to company software through the best VPN solution for enterprise versus employee accessing through a private VPN is the ability of the company to restrict and control access to which programs and files each employee have access to.
 Enterprise VPNs allow remote and traveling workers to access the files and tools they need for their jobs, while restricting other files such as sensitive client information or employee records.
 Private VPN users may have had full access to everything on the company servers.